 When parents are forced to contact a Florida injury attorney because of a car accident that has taken place, this can be a very tragic event.
-For children that are under the age of 13, auto accidents are a leading cause of death [https://goo.gl/Xr8mdf].
+For children that are under the age of 13, auto accidents are a leading cause of death [http://goo.gl/Xr8mdf].
 Parents must keep their little ones safe and avoiding auto accidents is a primary objective.

 Unfortunately, parents often neglect these types of concerns until it is too late.
-Knowing all of the facts is key [https://goo.gl/fKuRuy] .
+Knowing all of the facts is key [http://goo.gl/fKuRuy] .
 When parents see car accidents that involve children in the local news, this can trigger a desire to become more proactive.
 One of the most common reasons for these accidents?
 A lack of proper restraints for the child.

 Can a Florida Injury Attorney Help?